ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

 style: quick-start
 contributors: ylecuyer

-# Create Team Messaging Team Quick Start
+# Create Chat Team Quick Start

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
-From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.
+From one system developers can integrate with, or build products around all the ways people communicate today: SMS, phone, fax, chat and meetings.

 In this Quick Start, we are going to help you create a new RingCentral team in just a few minutes.
 Let's get started.